UriSeligmann/Blind-Delta-Algorithm/README.md

 # README

-This repository contains code for collecting data on Polynomial Continued Fractions (PCFs).
+This repository contains code for the collection and analysis of data on Polynomial Continued Fractions (PCFs), with the aim of generating new conjectures for formulas involving mathematical constants.

 ## Links